The Truth About Gut Parasites - Should I Be Worried?

 Just like protists, helminth infections may affect your likelihood of atopic disease, as they have been shown to alter the immune system and the makeup of the gut microbiome [39].
 In one study, helminth infection was associated with an increased likelihood of asthma in young children [40], with people who have parasites being 1.27 times as likely to have asthma.

-However, in another case these associations were not seen [41], and some research even suggests that parasites could be therapeutic for these types of immune disease [42].
+However, in another case, these associations were not seen [41], and some research even suggests that parasites could be therapeutic for these types of immune diseases [42].

 How do I know if I’ve got a real problem?